marciowb/archlinux-amdgpu-vk-ocl/README.md

-# amdgpocl
-OpenCL on amdgpu for Arch, also in the [AUR](https://aur.archlinux.org/packages/opencl-amd/)
+# OpenCL and Vulkan on amdgpu for Arch

-This package allows the usage of AMD's proprietary user-space OpenCL driver along with the free amdgpu stack.
-It should work with upstream amdgpu and Mesa.
-Inspired by [this blog post](http://www.gearsongallium.com/?p=2960).
+This package allows the usage of AMD's proprietary user-space OpenCL and Vulkan drivers along with the free amdgpu stack.
+This includes Linux 4.10 and newer, libdrm (requires patching as of 2.4.74) and Mesa drivers.

 ## Hardware support

 This *should* work with all amdgpu-enabled GCN GPUs.
-However, I have no hardware to actually test it.

-If you are using CIK (Sea Islands GPU), you'll need a custom kernel.
-Check the [aur](https://aur.archlinux.org/packages/linux-cik/) or compile your own.

-Currently tested with Kernel 4.8.6 and Hawaii.
+Currently tested with Kernel 4.10-RC2 on Hawaii and Fiji.
 Blender Cycles and Luxmark seem to work without any problems.
+The Vulkan drivers is able to run Doom 2016.

 ## What this is not

-You are not getting Vulkan support, faster 3D rendering or unicorns.
+You are not getting faster OpenGL rendering or unicorns.

 If you are looking for the full amdgpu-pro stack, including proprietary OpenGL and Vulkan implementations, move over to the [aur](https://aur.archlinux.org/pkgbase/amdgpu-pro-installer/).

-Expect maintainance of this package to be dropped when there is free OpenCL support on top of the [ROC](https://radeonopencompute.github.io/) stack.
+Expect maintainance of this package to be dropped when there is free OpenCL and Vulkan support on top of the [ROC](https://radeonopencompute.github.io/) stack.